stangelandcl/LZ4Sharp/Readme.txt

-﻿# Port of LZ4 algorithm to C# by Clayton Stangeland.
+﻿# Port of Yann Collet's LZ4 algorithm to C# by Clayton Stangeland.

 Original LZ4 algorithm can be found at (http://code.google.com/p/lz4) it was created by Yann Collet.
 See license.txt for project license.